robthebloke/maya-usd-ufe-sketch/README.md

 ## Possible things to think about....

-* Whilst this sketch looks primarily at UsdGeomXformable ops, I get the feeling this should be made more generic to work for all attributes.
-The same problems that apply when setting a translate value, are sadly the same problem we face when setting a cameras FOV.
 * I am assuming that maya-usd would have a fallback mechanism to work based on a database of prim types, and their attributes _(and whether they should be keyed or not, etc)_.
 This would be nice if the config for this was stored as USD data _(because then overrides could be inserted at the studio/dept/user/shot level, and stage composition should take care of setting sensible defaults)_.